Saad-1706/ChicagoCrimeData/README.md

 - **Other Features**: Additional information like arrest status or weapon usage.

 ### Data Source
-The dataset is sourced from the [Chicago Data Portal](https://data.cityofchicago.org/) or other reliable repositories.
+The dataset is sourced from the [Chicago Data Portal](https://data.cityofchicago.org/) .

 ## Objective
 - Identify temporal and spatial crime trends.